kris098e/4.-semester/4. semester/operativstystemer/Problems/problems 6 and 7.md

 Explain which of these two strategies is more efficient.

 **Merkle** explained that if we are using semaphores instead of atomic built in features, then we should use the features as they should be faster.
 We dont have to worry about the semaphores.
-So we assume the _atomic  integer is faster_
+So we assume the _atomic  integer is faster_.
+This increment should also be lock-free.

 14. Servers can be designed to limit the number of open connections.
 For example, a server may wish to have only N socket connections at any point in time.
 As soon as N connections are made, the server will not accept another incoming connection until an existing connection is released.
 Illustrate how semaphores can be used by a server to limit the number of concurrent connections.